muppin/mastering-DevOps/Kubernetes/Explanation.md

 These are just a few examples of Kubernetes add-ons.
 Depending on your specific requirements and use cases, you may choose to install additional add-ons to extend the functionality of your Kubernetes cluster.

+**CoreDNS**
+CoreDNS is a flexible, extensible DNS server used as the default DNS server in Kubernetes clusters.
+It provides DNS-based service discovery and resolution within the cluster, allowing Kubernetes services, pods, and other resources to be accessed by their domain names.